alexconst/alexconst.github.io/_drafts/vagrant.md

 - SSH settings
 On the scenario described in this tutorial only the SSH credentials needed to be provided.
 But Vagrant allows configuring several other SSH related settings, such as: guest domain/IP, guest port, private key, agent forward[^agent_harmful], X11 forward, environment forward, pty, shell and sudo settings[^ssh_settings].

-- Multi-machine environments
-This will be a subject for another tutorial where [Ansible](ansible.md) will be used.

 [^hashi_atlas]: <https://atlas.hashicorp.com/boxes/search>
 [^owncatalog]: <https://github.com/hollodotme/Helpers/blob/master/Tutorials/vagrant/self-hosted-vagrant-boxes-with-versioning.md>